 Each year, St. John Fisher College offers two Foreign Language Scholarships to high school seniors.
 These scholarships recognize achievement in foreign language as sound preparation for college work.
 Available to all high school seniors with proficiency in French or Spanish, and a minimum 1000 SAT or 22 ACT composite score.
 Students of all majors are eligible, but priority is given to those students majoring in a foreign language.

 Winners will receive $3,000 annually, over four years, if they complete 2 foreign language courses during their first year at Fisher and maintain a minimum 3.00 cumulative average.
+Application can be downloaded from go.sjfc.edu/freshman-scholarships.
+Deadline to apply for this scholarship is January 15th.

 St. John Fisher College also offers other scholarships including a First Generation Scholarship for students who are the first in their family to attend college.
 For details visit www.sjfc.edu and click on Financial Aid & Scholarships.